dissipation/DarshDSPortfolio/README.txt

-TXT by HTML5 UP
+ZeroFour by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A new, fully responsive portfolio/business style website template.
-I've been experimenting with minimalist styles lately and this design is one of many in the works that exemplifies this new direction.
-Hope you enjoy it.
+A responsive general purpose site template design named as such because it's the fourth design up here (very creative I know).
+Has plenty of room for all sorts of content and even multilevel drop down menus.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.